StarPlayrX/bigmac/README.md

 <img src="https://swift4me.com/images/splash/bigmac2.png" width="66.7%">

-1. Native Airdrop and Handoff support!
-This may depend on your WiFi/BT card.
-I can update which hardware will work.
+* Native Airdrop and Handoff support!
+Requires BT4LE and 802.11ac
-2. USB 1.1 Support, special thanks to JackLukem for the tip!
+* USB 1.1 Support, special thanks to JackLukem for the tip!*
-3. FireWire 400 and 800 Hard Drive and SSD Support (booting from FW currently fails)
+* FireWire 400 and 800 Hard Drive and SSD Support (booting from FW currently fails)
-4. Automatic Legacy WiFi 802.11n Patch (will also have a custom override using ./postinstall -L)
+* Automatic Legacy WiFi 802.11n Patch (will also have a custom override using ./postinstall -L)
-5. Legacy Bluetooth2 disabler, Bluetooth4 enabler (with card or BT4LE dongle)
+* Legacy Bluetooth2 disabler, Bluetooth4 enabler (with card or BT4LE dongle)
-6. BMO2.dmg a fully patched clean system disks with LegacyWiFi or 802.11ac WiFi
-7. Working on ease of use improvements.
-8. Software Update Downloads for Full Installs (VMM Spoofing)
+* Easier to use
+* Download Full Installers from the AppStore
-9. Optional Apple Developer Seed Support Downloads
+* Optional Apple Developer Seed Support Downloads
-10. Wicked Installer Boot System / Light Speed Emergency Disk
+* Wicked Installer Boot System / Light Speed Emergency Disk
-11. Ultra Fast Boot
+* Ultra Fast Boot of a Full OS
-12. Better Boot Screen Support
+* Improved Boot Screen Support

 ## Requirements
 1. Mac Pro 2008 - 2012 or Xserve 2008 and later